SkidderMC/FDPClient/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FProject-EZ4H%2FFDPClient.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FProject-EZ4H%2FFDPClient?ref=badge_large)

 ## Setting up a Workspace
-LiquidBounce is using Gradle, so make sure that it is installed properly.
+FDPClient uses gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
 1. Clone the repository using `git clone https://github.com/Project-EZ4H/FDPClient.git`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
 4. Open the folder as a Gradle project in your IDE.
-5. Select either the Forge run configuration.
+5. Select the Forge run configuration.

 ## Additional libraries
 ### Mixins
 Mixins can be used to modify classes at runtime before they are loaded.
-LiquidBounce is using it to inject its code into the Minecraft client.
+FDPClient uses it to inject its code into the Minecraft client.
 This way, we do not have to ship Mojangs copyrighted code.
 If you want to learn more about it, check out its [Documentation](https://docs.spongepowered.org/5.1.0/en/plugin/internals/mixins.html).

 ## Contributing

 We appreciate contributions.
-So if you want to support us, feel free to make changes to LiquidBounce's source code and submit a pull request.
-Currently our main goals are the following:
+So if you want to support us, feel free to make changes to FDPClient's source code and submit a pull request.
-1. Improve LiquidBounce's performance.
-2. Re-work most of the render code.

-If you have experience in one or more of these fields, we would highly appreciate your support.